vscodethemes/web/README.md

 ## How do I get my theme on _vscodethemes_?

-In order for your themes to show up on on [vscodethemes](https://vscodethemes.com) they must:
+In order for your themes to show up on [vscodethemes](https://vscodethemes.com) they must:

 - Be published to the